bveiga/demo-metrotransit/README.md

-# React TypeScript Template
+# Metro Transit Demo
-A simple starting point for a React app using TypeScript.
+A simple demo app to display routes and departure times for metro routes similar to metrotransit.org.

 ## Languages & Frameworks ##
 * HTML